Convex pentagons and convex hexagons that can form rotationally symmetric tilings: Rotationally symmetric tilings

 When convex hexagonal tiles satisfy (\ref{eq1}), where $B = C = E = F$, they become equilateral convex parallelohexagons with $D_{2}$ symmetry, as shown in Figure~\ref{fig01}.
 The conditions of the convex hexagonal tiles, in this case, are expressed in (\ref{eq2}).

-The convex hexagons that satisfy (\ref{eq1}) belong to the Type 1 family.\footnote{ It is known that convex hexagonal tiles belong to at least one of the three families referred to as a ``Type"~\cite{G_and_S_1987, Wolf_hexagon_tiling}.} In contrast, the convex hexagons that satisfy (\ref{eq2}) belong to the Type 1 and 2 families.
-When $n = 3$ in (\ref{eq2}), a regular hexagon has $A = B = C = D = E = F = 120^ \circ $, which belongs to Type 1, 2, and 3 families.
+The convex hexagons that satisfy (\ref{eq1}) belong to the Type 1 family.\footnote{ It is known that convex hexagonal tiles belong to at least one of the three families referred to as a ``Type"~\cite{G_and_S_1987, Wolf_hexagon_tiling}. } In contrast, the convex hexagons that satisfy (\ref{eq2}) belong to the Type 1 and Type 2 families.
+When $n = 3$ in (\ref{eq2}), a regular hexagon has $A = B = C = D = E = F = 120^ \circ $, which belongs to the Type 1, Type 2, and Type 3 families.
 The convex pentagons generated by bisecting the convex hexagons belong to the Type 1 family.\footnote{ To date, fifteen families of convex pentagonal tiles, each of them referred to as a ``Type," are known~\cite{G_and_S_1987, Sugimoto_NoteTP, wiki_pentagon_tiling}.
 For example, if the sum of three consecutive angles in a convex pentagonal tile is $360^ \circ $, the pentagonal tile belongs to the Type 1 family.
 Convex pentagonal tiles belonging to some families also exist.
-In May 2017, Micha\"{e}l Rao declared that the complete list of Types of convex pentagonal tiles had been obtained (i.e., they have only the known 15 families), but it does not seem to be fixed as of March 2020~\cite{wiki_pentagon_tiling}.}
+Known convex pentagonal tiles can form periodic tiling.
+In May 2017, Micha\"{e}l Rao declared that the complete list of Types of convex pentagonal tiles had been obtained (i.e., they have only the known 15 families), but it does not seem to be fixed as of March 2020~\cite{wiki_pentagon_tiling}. }

 {{ Figure.}}